 - Add, remove or modify protection on open positions

 - Add, remove or modify protection on pending orders

-- Protection stored on the local drive for redundancy
+- Protection is stored on the local drive for redundancy

-- More protection features to be added in next release
+- More protection features are to be added in the next release

 - The terminal needs to be running for protection to work